PCC

 The use of polyurethane in industry

 There is increasing talk that, due to its unique properties and increasingly widespread use, polyurethane may become the main raw material for many industries.
 It is already often a good alternative to metals, rubber, ceramics, wood and concrete.
-We should also not forget about its unique forms, such as the popular foam.
+We should also not forget about its unique forms, such as the widely used foam.

 Why is it worth it?
 Advantages of polyurethane-based substances.